 Anyone remember when I made these Blue-Footed Booby slippers for Stringbean and MiniMighty, when the latter was six days old?
 The larger pair is now on the feet of my youngest.
 That is all.

 I got this wool eleven years ago.
 Eleven literal years.
 I don’t even know if the sheep I got it from is still alive.
 It started on a sheep at a farm in Maryland where I volunteered in exchange for veggies.
 My volunteering involved helping to process their wool, and in that process, they let … More Rankin Together

 It made me so happy to find this.
 If you’d like to listen to it while you read, or just go listen and forget about this post, I wouldn’t blame you!
 As I mentioned before, my weaving project of late has been to take the above bounty – a generous gift from the local thrift … More Making Christmas Time

 This post is part of a spin-along through 51 Yarns by Jacey Boggs Faulkner, in the Wool n’ Spinning community.
 For other posts in this series, check here.
-I don’t know if I can say I’ve really had a classic “spinning in the grease” experience, but I’ve done a fair bit of greasy spinning.
-It … More 13 of 51 Yarns: More Icelandic In the Grease
+I wrote this post back in MARCH!
+I spent some time spinning with Stringbean back when our first lockdown was happening.
+I didn’t publish it, though I’m … More 48 of 51 Yarns: Teaching Stringbean to Spin

 This post is part of a spin-along through 51 Yarns by Jacey Boggs Faulkner, in the Wool n’ Spinning community.
 For other posts in this series, check here.
-Well that’s disappointing!
-I wrote this post over two weeks ago and thought it got posted, but it seems to have been eaten by a goblin.
-THEN … More 10 of 51 Yarns: Semi-woolen Targhee
+I’m going to jump ahead here for a bit – yarns 44 and 45 I’ll come back to later – and share the yarns from the Community … More 46 of 51 Yarns: Spinning at a Retreat in Vancouver